EvolutionaryNeuralCodingLab/reptiLearn/docs/programming_guide.md

 ### Video recordings and snapshots

 Synchronized video recording from multiple image sources (see below) is handled by the `video_record` module.
 The recorder can be configured under the `video_record` config attribute.
 To start and stop recording use the `video_record.start_record` and `stop_record` functions.
 Image sources can be selected from the web-ui, by explicitly listing them in `start_record` or by using `video_record.set_selected_sources`, `video_record.select_source`, or `video_record.unselect_source`.
-If the cameras are configured to synchornize with a ttl trigger, it can be started and stopped using `video_record.start_trigger`, and `video_record.stop_strigger`, or by clicking the trigger button in the web-ui.
+If the cameras are configured to synchronize with a ttl trigger, it can be started and stopped using `video_record.start_trigger`, and `video_record.stop_trigger`, or by clicking the trigger button in the web-ui.
 When the trigger is already running before starting a recording, it will automatically pause, and start once the recording starts.

 To take a single snapshot of the current image for each selected image source use `video_record.save_image`.
 A single image for each source will be saved in the experiment data directory.